 As a local, I tend to prefer less touristy options that are hidden gems in the area.
 Buoys Waterfront is one of my newest favorites for grouper or lobster roll dinner.
 Parking can be challenging, but they have a parking lot next door.
 Sit outside on their balcony overlooking Sunset Beach.

 RumFish Grill is a popular choice amongst tourists for lunch or dinner.
 Located at the RumFish Beach Resort by Tradewinds, you can get a table next to their 33,500-gallon aquarium while enjoying nightly entertainment.

 Shrimpy’s Waterfront in St Pete Beach is closer to Treasure Island.
-Sitting in a shopping strip mall on the water, you could easily pass by this restaurant and not know its there.
-When at Shrimpy’s get the shrimp!
+Sitting in a shopping strip mall on the water, you could easily pass by this restaurant and not know it’s there.
+When at Shrimpy’s, get the Jambalaya!

 Our long-time favorite steakhouse in St Pete Beach is 1200 Chophouse.
 This small restaurant tends to stay busy.
-We either plan to come early or wait until the dinner rush is over since it is first come, first served.
-Any of the steaks, you truly can’t go wrong, as well as the sea bass.
+We either plan to come early or wait until the dinner rush ends since it is first come, first served.
+You truly can’t go wrong with any of the steaks, as well as the sea bass.